dskemp/courtdata/content/cases/ot2014/14-275/index.md

 - Fifth Amendment
 summary: "The Raisin Administrative Committee’s requirement that growers set aside a certain percentage of their crop for the account of the Government, free of charge, is a physical taking under the Fifth Amendment, entitling the Hornes to just compensation."
 ---
+The Raisin Administrative Committee’s requirement that growers set aside a certain percentage of their crop for the account of the Government, free of charge, is a physical taking under the Fifth Amendment, entitling the Hornes to just compensation.